palashkumer/book-review/README.md

 - Add new books.
 - Add and edit book reviews
 - Rating system for books
-- Admin panel to manage books and reviews.
 - Responsive and user-friendly design